 Prior to her arrival at SLU, Shields spent two seasons as an assistant coach and recruiting coordinator at Northwestern.
 She served three years in the same capacities at her alma mater, Harvard, where she worked with head coach Ray Leone (now head coach at Maryland) and assistant coach Tracey Leone, who went on to serve six seasons as head coach at Northeastern.
-Shields began her coaching career with a one-year stint as an assistant at UC Irvine under head coach April Heinrichs, who now is Technical Director for the U.S. Women's National Teams.
+Shields began her coaching career with a one-year stint as an assistant at UC Irvine under head coach April Heinrichs, who recently completed an eight-year stint as Technical Director for the U.S. Women's National Teams.

 In addition to her collegiate coaching experience, Shields is an assistant with the U.S. Youth National Teams staff at various training camps and international competitions.
 She also serves as the liaison for the state of Missouri’s U.S. Soccer Training Center.
 Additionally, Shields was assistant goalkeeping coach for the Boston Breakers of Women's Professional Soccer under head coach Tony DiCicco in 2009; head coach of the Boston Bolts F.C. girls’ youth clubs for two years; and camp director/senior staff member of Soccerplus Goalkeeper School from 2006-11.

-“During our search for a head coach in January 2013, we engaged in exhaustive communication with National Team coaches, U.S. Soccer officials and NCAA College Cup coaches,” SLU director of athletics Chris May said.
+“During our search for a head coach, we engaged in exhaustive communication with National Team coaches, U.S. Soccer officials and NCAA College Cup coaches,” SLU director of athletics Chris May said at the time of Shields’ hiring.
 “They were unanimous in their support of Katie Shields as a leader who was ready to be a successful head coach.

 “Katie is passionate about soccer and is committed to our department goals of educating student-athletes, competing at the highest level and building community,” May said.
 “We are confident she will develop a championship program by building trust, demonstrating a commitment to excellence and showing she cares about her student-athletes.”

-“I am thrilled and honored to be the head women's soccer coach at Saint Louis University,” Shields said.
+“I am thrilled and honored to be the head women's soccer coach at Saint Louis University,” Shields said upon her hiring.
 “I am grateful to (vice president for student development) Dr. Kent Porterfield, Chris May and (senior associate director of athletics) Janet Oberle for believing in me and my vision to lead the SLU women’s soccer program.

 Shields helped guide Harvard to the Ivy League title and an NCAA Championship berth in 2008 and 2009.
-She coached two Ivy League Rookies of the Year, 16 All-Conference selections and six National Soccer Coaches Association of America All-Region choices.
+She coached two Ivy League Rookies of the Year, 16 All-Conference selections and six All-Region choices.

 A goalkeeper, Shields enjoyed a distinguished playing career (2002-05) at Harvard.
 She garnered All-Ivy accolades all four seasons and was an All-Region honoree and team captain her senior campaign.
 Shields ranked fourth nationally in save percentage in 2005, set a school record for shutouts in a season and helped lead the 2004 Crimson to the NCAA Championship.